If you're Aboriginal, certain legal issues get specific consideration in family court:

 - If the ministry takes your child from your home, it should first try to place your child with your family or another Aboriginal family.

 Property on reserve

 The provincial law usually deals with the division of family property.
-But, as of December 16, 2014, the Family Homes on Reserves and Matrimonial Interests or Rights Act sets out who can stay in the family home if your relationship breaks up or your partner dies.
-These laws may apply to you if:
+As of December 16, 2014, the Family Homes on Reserves and Matrimonial Interests or Rights Act sets out who can stay in the family home if your relationship breaks up or your partner dies.
+These laws might apply to you if:

 - you live on a First Nation reserve,

 - at least one of you is a member of the First Nation or a status Indian, and

 - you've been living with your girlfriend or boyfriend for at least a year (you're common-law partners), or